yillkid/iota-swarm-node/modules/README.md

-# How to write a swarm-like node module
+# How to write a swarm node module

-Swarm-like node has its own module, the difference with IOTA full-node (ixi) as below:
+Swarm node has its own module, the difference with IOTA full-node (ixi) as below:

-* Swarm-like node no need maintain (almost), you don't care about full-node fully-synced.
+* Swarm node no need maintain (almost), you don't care about full-node fully-synced.
 * It's very simple.

-## Developer Guide (Write a Hello World swarm-like module)
+## Developer Guide (Write a Hello World swarm module)

 * Create a module directory
 ```$ mkdir modules/helloworld```